sigfredonin/Z80-John-Bell-80-280/README.md

 to verify system readiness.
 The power-on auto-reset circuit does not have to provide all of the needed delay.

+### Unused Z80 CPU and Z80 PIO Features

+The Z80 CPU and the Z80 PIO have features that this board does not enable.
+Unused inputs are tied to a high logic level (inactive) through a 4.7K&ohm; resistor to Vcc.
+Unused outputs are not connected.

+#### Direct Memory Access (DMA)

+The Z80 CPU will cede control of the bus to other devices to allow them direct access to memory or I/O devices.
+The low signal /BUSRQ input causes the Z80 CPU to set the address bus, the data bus, and the control signals /MREQ, /IOREQ, /RD, /WR to a high impedance state at the end of the current machine cycle.
+The CPU signals that it has ceded the bus by activating the /BUSAK signal.

+The board ties CPU pin 25 /BUSRQ to Vcc through 4.7K&ohm; resistor, and leaves CPU pin 23 /BUSAK unconnected.

+#### Halt State

+The Z80 CPU indicates that it is halted, as a result of executing a HALT instruction, by activating the /HALT signal.
+The CPU will remain in the HALT state until it receives a non-maskable interrupt or an unmasked maskable interrupt.

+The board leaves CPU pin 18 /HALT unconnected.

+#### Memory Refresh

+The Z80 CPU uses the T3 and T4 clock states of an M1 instruction fetch cycle to refresh dynamic memories.
+It activates the /RFSH signal to indicate that the address bus has a refresh address.

+The board does not have any dynamic RAMs, so it leaves CPU pin 28 /RFSH unconnected.

+#### Interrupt Priority Chaining

+The Z80 PIO can participate in interrupt priority logic using the IEI interrupt enable input and the IEO interrupt enable output signals.
+The PIO will generate a pending interrupt request if IEI is high, meaning no higher priority device is interrupting the CPU.
+The PIO will generate a high signal on the IEO output if it does not need to interrupt the CPU, enabling lower priority devices to do so.

+The board does not have any devices besides the PIO that can interrupt the CPU, so it ties PIO pin 24 IEI to Vcc through 4.7K&ohm; resistor, and leaves PIO pin 22 IEO unconnected.

 ## TEST 1 EPROM

 The board I have came with a 2716 EPROM labelled TEST 1.